 #9 Analyze the Data

 As with any project, sit down after you go live and think about what you could have done better.
 Look at the analytics and see when people tuned out.
 Why did they stop watching?
 What could you have done better?
 Were there any technical hiccups to fix or pre-planning that you could have done?
 Did they click through to look at other things on your page?
-Did you stream get a lot of shares or likes?
+Did your stream get a lot of shares or likes?
 Think through everything and make your next live stream perform better!

 #10 Reuse Reuse Reuse

 You need to take your live video and make smaller clips out of it.
 Those clips can be reused over and over.
 1 song at a time.
 1 great philosophical moment at a time.
 One funny blooper at a time.
 Your content should be chopped into as many pieces as possible.
 Social platforms are weird and full of thousands of friends and pages.
 You never know what follower is on when.
 One post may reach them and the next won’t.
-But use it that streaming content as many times as possible as video on-demand content and on as many platforms as possible.
+But use that streaming content as many times as possible as video on-demand content and on as many platforms as possible.
 Your content is your treasure whose value is TIMELESS.
 I’ve seen people reshare a song they posted a year ago, but I just NOW saw it for the first time, loved it, and now I’m searching for more of their songs.
 Realize the power and value of your content and harness it.

 I hope these tips help you on your quest to rock.
 I’m still learning and growing in this quest to rock too, so subscribe to my blog for future updates in this school of livestream rock.